 The Church is proving popular for weddings and is registered for Unitarian religious marriages and for same-sex marriages.
 In 2014 the church bells were restored and can now be rung for weddings and other events.

 Todmorden Unitarian Church offers full catering and access facilities.
 The church has hosted candlelit concerts, rock ‘n’ roll gigs, parties, weddings, blessings, exhibitions, festivals and many great community events.

 If you would like to book the church for a wedding or event, do complete the enquiry form here, or get directly in touch with our wonderful team of volunteers at Todmorden.

 Get involvedLooking after a building of this size takes a lot of hard work, and we are always looking for volunteers to join our friendly community group or simply lend a hand from time to time.
 HCT's volunteers organise an extensive programme of events, including exhibitions, classes, concerts and talks.

 "It’s not all work though!
 We put heart and soul into making sure people can come and enjoy this special building – there’s always plenty of tea, coffee and cake and lots of laughs and support for our wonderful volunteers."

 Supporting Todmorden Unitarian Church

-Todmorden Church is without an endowment and is very costly to maintain and repair.
-If you would like to contribute to its upkeep or leave a bequest in your will to support the church please contact us or donate online by following this link.
+Todmorden Church is without an endowment and is very costly to maintain and repair Please consider contributing to its upkeep or leaving a bequest in your will to support the church.